vamseeachanta/digitalmodel/docs/pkg_ansys/aqwa/aqwa_run_convergence.md

 - Time step sensivity (basecase: 0.1s, sensitivities: 0.05s, 0.025s)
 - Others?

-- Simplify reruns with stage restart (ongoing)
+- Simplify reruns with stage restart.
+Document findings (ongoing)

+- B1516: Remove slow drift in the analysis
+- B1522: automate the following
+  - Check CoG and delta positions for all structures
+  - Get rotations on the ball joints as well

 Filelog: